mahlenmorris/VCVRack/README.md

 ![Line Break image](images/Separator.png)

 # Fermata
 Write longer notes!
-And wider or narrower notes.
+And wider or narrower text notes.

 Here is Fermata:
 * as a label
-* expanded a bit turning it into text
+* expanded a bit, turning it into a text editor
 * further expanded, and with different font and screen color choices.

 ![Fermata Variety](images/Fermata-variety.png)